true

 Christians often associate the early Church with regions like Greece or Rome.
 The book of Acts, however, sheds light on another region radically influenced by early Christianity: North Africa.

-• At Pentecost, Egyptians and Cyrenians heard the gospel in their own language (Acts 2).
+• At Pentecost, Egyptians and Cyrenians heard the gospel in their own languages (Acts 2).

 • During his travels, the apostle Philip led an Ethiopian eunuch to Christ (Acts 8).